 One of the most annoying parts of owning a traditional roof is dealing with constant repairs—whether it’s fixing leaks or replacing shingles after every storm.
 Metal roofs are designed to withstand extreme weather, whether it’s heavy rain, wind, or even hail, and they typically require very little maintenance.

-While you might still need the occasional check-up, metal roofs don’t suffer from the same wear and tear as asphalt shingles.
+You might still need occasional check-ups for metal roofs.
+However, they don’t experience the same wear and tear as asphalt shingles.
 This means fewer calls to your roofing contractor and far fewer out-of-pocket expenses for repairs over the years.

 In fact, the lifespan of a metal roof can outlast three to four asphalt roofs, which makes a big difference in your long-term costs.